svrooij/node-xiaomi2mqtt/README.md

 ## Status messages

 The status of each device will be published to `xiaomi/status/[device_kind]/[device_id]` as a JSON object containing the following fields.
+The temperature/humidity sensor will be published to two topics.

-- `name` If you defined a name in the config
+- `name` If you defined a name in the config.
-- `val` current state of the device. (open/closed) for magnets. (clicked/doubleClicked/pressed/released) for buttons.
+- `val` current state of the device.
+  - For magnets this will contain `open` or `closed`.
+  - For buttons this will contain `unknown`, `clicked`, `double_clicked`, `pressed` or `relesed`.
+  - For motion sensors this will be either `motion` or `no_motion`.
-- `state` also contains the state, but shouldn't be used anymore and will be removed soon.
+- DEPRECATED `state` also contains the state, but shouldn't be used anymore and will be removed soon.
 - `ts` timestamp of last update.

 Each status message is retained, so if you subscribe after a status message, you will always get the last status.